How to make a design statement with metal mesh

 - Façade Systems

 One of the most common applications that flexible metal mesh is used for is external façade systems.
-The sole reason is the size the panels can be manufactured to, a typical flexible metal mesh can be manufactured 4m wide x 10m high, in most cases the same height as a building.
+The sole reason is the size of the panels can be manufactured to, a typical flexible metal mesh can be manufactured 4m wide x 10m high, in most cases the same height as a building.
 The mesh would then be used as a secondary façade, typically in front of a curtain wall system, with the purpose of creating a unique look, but also offering hidden benefits such as solar shading and sun control.

 As flexible metal mesh is still used for industrial conveyor belts, the material choices can be very limited and often stainless steel or mild steel is the only viable material.
 Aluminium flexible mesh is slowly making an appearance in the market, but aluminium is not as strong as stainless steel, so cannot be used successfully for external façade systems, due to the amount of tensioning forces required.

 A positive of flexible metal mesh is that it requires less fixings points than a series of rigid panels of the same size, however the mesh does need to be installed under tension.
-The tensioning systems can sometimes be upwards of 100mm to 200mm at the top and bottom of the panels and can be very obviously on buildings.
+The tensioning systems can sometimes be upwards of 100mm to 200mm at the top and bottom of the panels and can be very obvious on buildings.
 However, some architects and designers love this and others loath it, but there is always the option to hide the fixings systems.

 Using a flexible mesh can be far more cost effective than a series of rigid mesh panels and also far easier to install on site.
 The mesh can be rolled up after construction and transported with ease to site.
-The top of the mesh is installed first and then rest is rolled down the face of the building, finally securing at the bottom.
+The top of the mesh is installed first and then the rest is rolled down the face of the building, finally securing at the bottom.

 Flexible meshes also lend themselves very well to interior metal curtain applications, metal curtains can be manufactured in panels upwards of 10m high by an infinite width.
 Metal mesh curtains can be installed on manual or electric track systems and can help to create instant partitioned sections in a large open spaces.